Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Preliminaries

-In order to find a compactly supported continuous orthogonal basis for the above multiresolutions analyses the theory of intertwining MRAs will be used which was introduced in \cite{dgh} and \cite{dgha}.
+In order to find a compactly supported continuous orthogonal basis for the above multiresolution analyses the theory of intertwining MRAs which were introduced in \cite{dgh} and \cite{dgha} will be used.
 We first develop useful bases for the above spaces.